ironicbadger/openshift-4.3-install-guide/blog-post.md

 ...
 ```

 See how the above snippet uses the length of the list (containing the mac addresses) to determine how many nodes to create?
-Each mac is then also associated with the iteration of the count function and can thus be assigned to each node one by one avoid lots of unnecessary repetition in the Terraform code.
+Each mac is then also associated with the iteration of the count function and can thus be assigned to each node one by one and thus avoids lots of unnecessary repetition in the Terraform code.

 ## Load Balancer

 In this example we build a RHEL7 node to run HAProxy.
-Configuration files are in the git repo accompanying this post, the code disables selinux as this is aimed a lab environment only.
+Configuration files are in the git repo accompanying this post, the code disables selinux as this is aimed at a lab environment only.

 > Note: If you have selinux turned on, you will need to ensure `setsebool haproxy_connect_any on` is allowed in order for stats to bind to port 1936 with this config.